yicheng-w/Marginalia/README.md

 - Save a user's articles locally so one can read/comment offline

-- Allowing users to use Marginalia on pdf's
+- Allow users to use Marginalia on pdf's

 - Add an abstraction/summarization tool that compiles a summary of the article based on the highlighted/commented text

 - Add formatting to comments and notes

-- Exporting the document to pdf or to print
+- Export the document to pdf or to print

+- Allow users to organize articles into folders

+- Incorporate pictures from webpages into the saved articles in Marginalia

+- Develop bibliography cites for a user's articles

 ###Toolset